310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/cloudy_sky.md

 Either way, I want you guys to grow further while connecting and bonding more with everyone, including your seniors and juniors.

-If you don't do that, you won't be able to overcome your next hurdle—the SS.
+If you don't do that, you won't be able to overcome your next hurdle — the SS.

 I'm cheering you on, so do your very best.
 Don't worry — I'm certain you guys can do it.
 {% endbubble %}